Skip to main content

 by Karen Burnham

 The rapid development of the LED industry, especially in high-power LED lighting, has raised concerns about heat dissipation.
 These LEDs are usually mounted on PCBs and thus can create problems within the circuit.
-Without the right technique, heat dissipation will hinder the performance of electronic devices that run on high power.
-The implementation of metal cores in these kinds of applications proves to solve this problem.

 What is a metal core PCB?

-A metal core printed circuit board (MCPCB) also known as thermal PCB, incorporates a metal material as its base as opposed to the traditional FR4, for the heat spreader fragment of the board.
-Heat builds up due to some electronic components during the operation of the board.
-The purpose of the metal is to divert this heat away from critical board components and towards less crucial areas such as the metal heatsink backing or metallic core.
+Some electronic components generate high heat when operating.
+The purpose of the metal is to divert this heat away from critical board components and towards less crucial areas, such as the metal heatsink backing or metallic core.
 Hence, these PCBs are apt for thermal management.

 In a multilayer MCPCB, the layers will be evenly distributed on each side of the metal core.
 For instance, in a 12-layer board, the metal core will be at the center with 6 layers on the top and 6 layers at the bottom.